ProKelly/Language-Translator/README.md

 6. **Create a Pull Request**: Go to the original repository and click on "New Pull Request."

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, you can reach me at [your.email@example.com](mailto:your.email@example.com).
+For any questions or feedback, you can reach me at [Prokelly.me](mailto:princekelly.tech@gmail.com).